EduMake/chewy/REMIX.md

 To get the real impression of using an Amazon Echo, you can use [Echosim](https://echosim.io/).
 If you log in with your Amazon developer account, it'll automatically know about your app.
 So you can go ahead and click and hold the mic button and give Alexa a test command.
 Say 'Ask Chewy about the Force'.
 Alexa should respond with the info.
 In your project, with the logs open, you can see the request coming in, the response being generated and sent back.

 ## Getting Help

+For more detailed setup instructions and an explaination of how it works, see `SETUP.md`.

 You can see other example projects on Gomix's [Community Projects](https://gomix.com/community/) page.
 And if you get stuck, let them know on the [forum](http://support.gomix.com/) and they can help you out.